Faith (Battlestar Galactica): Plot

 Back on Galactica, Roslin talks again with Emily who apologizes for her earlier outburst.
 She tells Roslin that she doesn't agree with Baltar's political stance, but agrees with his religious beliefs saying that she feels a single loving presence from God just as Baltar describes it.
 She says she had a dream of standing on a ferry boat, crossing the river that Baltar says separates their world from the afterlife.
 Back on the Basestar, Starbuck finds the Hybrid, and listens to her strange rant of technical information and nonsensical statements.
 Athena and a Number 8 arrive to disconnect the Hybrid.
 A Centurion guarding the room quickly reacts and shoots the Number 8 in the ensuing confusion.
 As Kara and Athena disable the Centurion, the Hybrid tells Starbuck: "Thus shall it come to pass.
 The dying leader will know the truth of the opera house.
 The missing three will give you the five who have come from the home of the thirteenth.
 You are the harbinger of death, Kara Thrace.
 You will lead them all to their end.
 End of line."

 Roslin explains that Baltar is speaking only of the Cylon God, but Emily believes he is the god of all and argues that the metaphysical stories of the Lords of Kobol are inconceivable.
-Roslin tearfully harkens back to when her mother was dying and how she believed Aphrodite would take her away, but in the end, there was nothing but darkness.
+Roslin tearfully harks back to when her mother was dying and how she believed Aphrodite would take her away, but in the end, there was nothing but darkness.
 Back on the Basestar, Natalie solves the Hybrid's riddle by answering that "the three" is a reference to D'anna, and that she knows who the final five Cylons are.
 The five have come from the 13th tribe and they will know where Earth is.
 Starbuck's team and the Cylons prepare to rendezvous with the Demetrius.
 Roslin has the dream that Emily described, and then awakens to find that Emily has died.
 Gaeta's health steadily declines, and he requests that Helo prevent Doctor Cottle from amputating his leg if it comes to that.
 Helo refuses to depart early, no matter the consequences to Gaeta.
 By the time that Starbuck's group has figured out their next move, the clock has run out and Helo prepares to jump back to the fleet.
 Suddenly, the Basestar appears right on top of them.
 Athena calls Helo and tells him they have successfully secured the Basestar.
 Roslin talks to Admiral Adama, discussing the shared dream which she had with Emily.
 Adama doesn't know what to make of it, and is more focused on Lee turning in his wings for a political career, and Starbuck's sudden reappearance from the dead.
 Knowing the Demetrius is overdue, Adama wonders if he will ever see Starbuck and her crew again.
 Roslin explains that she is with him now and that they will find Earth.
 Roslin asks why he now believes in Earth, and he replies, smiling, she made him believe.